Last updated on 8 January 2020

-Pneumonia occurs when germs in the air breach the upper airway defenses and lodge in the lung, causing an infection.
+Pneumonia occurs when germs in the air breach the upper airway defences and lodge in the lung, causing an infection.
 Its symptoms include fever, cough, sputum production, and less commonly breathlessness, coughing blood or chest pain.

 Dr Philip Eng, a respiratory specialist at Mount Elizabeth Hospital, tells us 5 things you might not know about this condition.